At a glance

 A true “registered” apprenticeship is a formal program.
 It’s recognized by the U.S. government, and usually pays about 40 to 50 percent of what trained workers make.
 It can last anywhere from one to six years.

-If your child successfully finishes a program, she’ll get a Certificate of Completion from the Department of Labor.
-If she’s joined a union, she may also be certified as a “journeyman” in her industry.
-That means she is fully trained and qualified to be an employee in her trade.
+Someone who successfully finishes a programs gets a Certificate of Completion from the Department of Labor.
+If they joined a union, they may also be certified as a “journeyman” in that industry.
+That means they’re fully trained and qualified to be an employee in that trade.